Letter of Intent (submit via email to kelsey Bogue at email@example.com), recommended by December 18, 2023

 - All pilots must leverage population-based social science research to study HABs and health outcomes among older adults.

-- Pilots should: 1) enhance support for our priority cohort studies (see below), 2) support new longitudinal studies of HABs, or 3) develop methodological studies expected to be relevant to multiple longitudinal clinical investigations of HABs.
+- 3) develop methodological studies expected to be relevant to multiple longitudinal clinical investigations of healthy aging behaviors.

 - The CHABLIS priority cohort studies are: